RSDKModding/RSDK-Modding-Wiki/docs/RSDKv4/Functions/Animations-Sprites/DrawSpriteScreenXY/README.md

 # DrawSpriteScreenXY

 ## Description
-Draws `Frame` to a specified X and Y position in the screen
+Draws `Frame` to a specified X and Y position in the screen.

 ## Parameters
 - `Frame`
-The ID of the sprite to draw
+The ID of the sprite to draw.
 - `iXPos`
-The position of the sprite on the horizontal axis in screen-space
+The position of the sprite on the horizontal axis in screen-space.
 - `iYPos`
-The position of the sprite on the vertical axis in screen-space
+The position of the sprite on the vertical axis in screen-space.

 ## Return Value
 None.